Creating initial dislocation configurations¶

 cell

-are the list of nodes and segments to which the line will be appended, burg
+: list of nodes to which the line will be appendedsegs

-the origin position of the line.
-The character angle can be specified either by specifying theta
+The character angle is specified with either theta

 the character angle of the line in degrees, or linedir